Ivanv3lkov/luxurious-life/README.md

 ## :pencil2: About The Project

 This is my project for the React course in SoftUni.
-It was crated with React, Express and Mongoose.
-It is for people who wants to easly buy or sale homes.
+It was created with React, Express, MongoDB and Mongoose and it's for people who wants to share their dream homes.

 ## Installation and usage